Girls Against Boys: Brief reformation and The Ghost List (2013–2017)

 From early 2009 to early 2013, the band became inactive as they had not played any shows, released any material, or posted any updates.
 In the summer of 2013, the band reunited, and they embarked on a longer-than-usual European tour (with Schmersal filling in for an absent Janney) plus a handful of dates in the United States.
 The prolonged reunion prompted the band to enter the studio, and in September 2013 they released their first new material in 11 years, The Ghost List.
 It was self-released by the band along with the internet label Epitonic.

 After a few sporadic shows near the end of 2013, the band again entered an extended hiatus from early 2014 to late 2016, in which they then briefly reunited to perform at Riot Fest and Sound on Sound Fest.
 After two shows in 2017, one of which celebrated McCloud's 50th birthday and the other of which was the release party of a Brainiac documentary, the band became inactive again.

 Reissue and extended reunion (2021–present)

 In August 2021, Girls Against Boys announced that they were reissuing their House of GVSB album (which included an entire extra tracklist of b-sides and outtakes), along with a small set of tour dates in the United States to promote the reissue.
 The House of GVSB reissue was then released in May 2022 by Touch and Go.
 Throughout 2022, the band toured in both the U.S. and Europe to support the reissue.
+In early 2025, Girls Against Boys announced a short April tour of Japan alongside Soulside.
+It marked Girls Against Boys' first visit to Japan since 1997 and Soulside's first visit overall.